58th International Music Competition

-Competitors are responsible for arranging and paying their own accommodations, as well as for the accommodation of any pianist that they bring to perform with them.
-Hotels and hostels at different price levels are available in the Hradec nad Moravicí as well as in the nearby town of Opava.
+Competitors are responsible for arranging and paying their own accommodations.
+Hotels and hostels at different price levels are available in Hradec nad Moravicí as well as in the nearby town of Opava.
 The organiser is not responsible for underage competitors nor liable for any potential damage that may arise during the course of the competition.

 1.00 – 5.00 p.m.: Registration

 5.30 p.m.: First round draw

 Performing: Eliška Novotná — piano, Jiří Hanousek — violoncello and Karel Dohnal — clarinet